 Chinese Calligraphy is the artful writing of Chinese characters.
 It provides a visual interpretation of the meaning of the words being written.

-Eastern calligraphy uses small, tapered brushes, ink, the inkstone and paper.
+Eastern calligraphy uses small, tapered brushes, ink, inkstone and paper.
 The size and hair of the brush determine the different writing styles.
 The motion of forming the letter is a focus in Eastern calligraphy.

 Eastern or oriental scripts